 Today, too many websites are still inaccessible.
 In our new book Inclusive Design Patterns, we explore how to craft flexible front-end design patterns and make future-proof and accessible interfaces without extra effort.
 Hardcover, 312 pages.
 Get the book now →

 This category includes articles and tutorials on designing in Photoshop, InDesign, Illustrator and Fireworks.
 Free icons, textures, PSDs and other similar resources are featured here, as well as showcases of photography, video and wallpapers.

 Popular tags in this category:

 Desktop wallpapers can serve as an excellent source of inspiration.
-However, if you use some specific wallpaper for a long period of time, it becomes harder to draw inspiration out of it.
-That’s why we have decided to supply you with smashing wallpapers over 12 months.
-And to make them a little bit more distinctive from the usual crowd, we’ve decided to embed calendars for the upcoming month.
-So if you need to look up some date, isn’t it better to show off a nice wallpaper with a nice calendar instead of launching the default time application?
+However, if you use a specific wallpaper for a longer period of time, it becomes harder to draw inspiration out of it.
+That’s why we have decided to supply you with smashing wallpapers for over 12 months.
+To make them a little more distinctive than the usual crowd, we’ve decided to embed calendars for the upcoming month.
+So if you happen to be searching for a specific day of the month, isn’t it better to show off a nice wallpaper with a nice calendar instead of launching some default time application?

-This post features 80 free desktop wallpapers, created by designers across the globe.
+This post features 40 free desktop wallpapers, created by designers across the globe for December 2010.
 Both versions with a calendar and without a calendar can be downloaded for free.

 - you can feature your work in our magazine by taking part in our desktop wallpaper calendar series.
 We are regularly looking for creative designers and artists to be featured on Smashing Magazine.
 Are you one of them?